-According to the most recent Housing Inventory Count, Cobb County has a total of 240 emergency shelter beds available year-round and 140 transitional housing beds available year-round.
+According to the most recent Housing Inventory Count, Cobb County has a total of 263 emergency shelter beds available year-round and 147 transitional housing beds available year-round.
 The majority of these beds stay full at all times, indicating an additional need for emergency and transitional beds.
 During PY23, the CoC initiated a System Modeling process to more accurately document the current homeless population in Cobb County and the current service system.
-The main result of this process will be a model that indicates the types of projects (and number of units) needed over a period of time to properly serve the homeless population.
-The amount of funding needed to implement these projects will also be given.
-This will allow the CoC to more effectively recruit projects such as emergency shelter and transitional projects based on the needs presented.
+This process was completed in PY24 and the main results were: an increased need for RRH and PSH housing units in particular, which could help relieve the burden on Emergency Shelter programs and result in increased exits to permanent housing situations.